Hidgons/bobo/report_test.md

 ## Tools

 ### Python 3.7
 Python is an easy to learn, powerful programming language.
 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
-Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms [@fa18-523-85-python].
+Python's elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms [@fa18-523-85-python].

 ### Numpy
 NumPy, which stands for Numerical Python, is a library consisting of multidimensional array objects and a collection of routines for processing those arrays.
 Using NumPy, mathematical and logical operations on arrays can be performed.
 This is a tutorial explains the basics of NumPy such as its architecture and environment.
 It also discusses the various array functions, types of indexing, etc. An introduction to Matplotlib is also provided.
 All this is explained with the help of examples for better understanding [@fa18-523-85-numpy].